EpiForeSITE/ForeSITE_Website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-For interest or inquiries about ForeSITE, please reach out!
+While ForeSITE focuses on developing and implementing tools across the Intermountain West, we are always excited to talk with academics and public health or healthcare partners more broadly.
+For questions about our program or collaboration inquiries, please reach out!

 {%